Pacific Salmon Foundation: Salmon Watersheds Program

 Our Projects >

-Using Machine Learning to Support Salmon Population Monitoring
+Using Artificial Intelligence to Support Salmon Population Monitoring

 A pink salmon swims through the Kitwanga River weir and is tracked by the computer vision model.
 Image by Mark Cleveland, Gitanyow Fisheries.